tfraudet/metar-mcp-server/README.md

 # metar-mcp-server

-a MCP server for METAR and TAF inforamtions
+a MCP server for METAR and TAF informations